aronical/BerlinAreasDashboard/README.md

 # DDD - Domain Driven Design

-The DDD-Diagram and the description can be found in here: https://github.com/aronical/BerlinAreasDashboard/tree/main/docs/DDD
+The DDD-Diagram and the ubiquitous language description can be found in here: https://github.com/aronical/BerlinAreasDashboard/tree/main/docs/DDD

 # Metrics